openedx/openedx-aspects/docs/concepts/authentication_permissions.rst

 Authentication and Permissions
 ######################################

-Aspects uses Superset for authentication and permissions.
-Superset comes by default with the following roles:
+Users access Aspects data and reports by signing into Superset, which will confirm their identity and permissions with the LMS. with the following roles:

 - Alpha